spectral3d/hilbert_hpp/readme.md

 ##Introduction

-hilbert.hpp was developed by David Beynon (dave at spectral3d dot co dot uk), and is released under the MIT license.

 hilbert.hpp contains two implementations of the hilbert curve encoding & decoding algorithm described by John Skilling in his paper "Programming the Hilbert Curve".